vtexdocs/help-center-content/docs/tutorials/en/what-is-a-product.md

 ---
-title: What is a Product?
+title: 'What is a Product?'
 id: 2zrB2gFCHyQokCKKE8kuAw
 status: PUBLISHED
 createdAt: 2018-01-25T21:56:12.161Z